pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 - `name-of-dump-rule`: name of the rule specified by the user.
 Multiple upstream instances can share a common rule by referencing the rule name.
 - `extra-args`: an extra parameter for the dumper unit.
 Mydumper configuration options that are not explicitly defined in the dumper unit must be passed in through this parameter.
 The format is consistent with Mydumper.

-For more information on support for black and white table list, see Mydumper parameters and its [source code](https://github.com/pingcap/mydumper).
+For more information on support for the block and allow list, see Mydumper parameters and its [source code](https://github.com/pingcap/mydumper).

-The corresponding rule of table and schema black and white list for Loader and Syncer is black-white-list.
+The corresponding rule of table and schema block and allow list rule for Loader and Syncer is black-white-list.
 Assuming you only want to replicate data from tables t1 and t2 from the test schema, you can configure the rule as below:

-The corresponding rule of table and schema black and white list for Loader and Syncer is  black-white-list.
+The corresponding rule of table and the block and allow list rule for Loader and Syncer is black-white-list.
 Assuming you only want to replicate data from tables `t1` and `t2` from the test schema, you can configure the rule as below:

 ```
 name-of-bwl-rule: